Person smiling and looking down at their tablet.

 Compare workers' compensation quotes for North Carolina businesses

-What are the penalties for not having workers’ comp insurance in North Carolina?
+What are the penalties for not having workers’ comp insurance coverage in North Carolina?

 There are strict penalties for failure to comply with North Carolina workers’ compensation law, including fines and possible criminal prosecution.